 Could you use an extra 2,000 steps in your day?
-With a little creativity and planning, you can work those steps in!
+Hitting a new, higher step goal might seem difficult, but with a little creativity and planning, you can work those steps in!

 Maybe you’re more active than ever, and you’re easily hitting your 10,000 step goal.
 Or, you may be working to build up your steps but you’re getting stuck in a mini plateau.
+You might be trying to burn extra calories and walk off a bit of stubborn fat.
 Don’t try to add 5,000 or 10,000 steps all at once.
-2,000 steps is a great, manageable target for an increase.
+2,000 steps are about a mile of walking, which is a target that’s both manageable and effective.
 Here are some tips on how to get 2,000 extra steps, and what benefits you’ll get out of them!

 What Do 2000 Steps Look Like?